orjanbp/wc5etools/README.md

    1. **`/components`**: Reusable components that are unique for an application are contained here.

    2. **`/data`**: Static Graphql queries for data that is used by the component is stored here.
 Static arrays and objects, retrieved as getters, can also be stored here.

-   3. **`/stores`**: Each app has its data stores placed in a /stores/ folder within that app directory.

    4. **`/utils`**: This directory contains functions important to the app, that are self-contained enough to extract to their own files.
 Separate from components, as they export functions -- not JSX elements.